pikipupiba/RGB_Empire_Rewrite_July_2019/Libraries/FastLED/3.3.2/FastLED/README.md

 * Quick start for new developers - hook up your leds and go, no need to think about specifics of the led chipsets being used
 * Zero pain switching LED chipsets - you get some new leds that the library supports, just change the definition of LEDs you're using, et. voila!
 Your code is running with the new leds.
-* High performance - with features like zero cost global brightness scaling, high performance 8-bit math for RGB manipulation, and some of the fastest bit-bang'd SPI support around, FastLED wants to keep as many CPU cycles available for your led patterns as possible
+* High performance - with features like zero cost global brightness scaling, high performance 8-bit math for RGB manipulation, and some of the fastest bit-bang'd SPI support Around, FastLED wants to keep as many CPU cycles available for your led patterns as possible

 ## Getting help